eclipse-californium/californium/README.md

 --------------

 A test server is running at [coap://iot.eclipse.org:5683/](coap://iot.eclipse.org:5683/).
 The root resource responds with its current version.
-More information can be found at [https://projects.eclipse.org/projects/technology.californium](https://projects.eclipse.org/projects/technology.californium).

 Another interop server with a different implementation can be found at [coap://coap.me:5683/](coap://coap.me:5683/).